andrewtmarvin/swtor-random-loading-screen/README.md

 Done

+NOTES

+Bitraider overrides the loading screen image.
+Since I have it removed on my computer, everything works fine.
+If you don't want to remove Bitraider, I think this will still work if you call the programs in reverse order in the batch file (start SWTOR, then run script).
+If that doesn't work, just remove Bitraider.

 If you're running into errors, open the batch file and change "EXIT" to "PAUSE" to see the error messages in command prompt